-A few pros of the BRRRR Method include your ability to make a passive income, increase your rental portfolio, build equity during the rehab process and repeat the process as long as you’re able.
+A few pros of the BRRRR Method include your ability to make a passive income, increase your rental portfolio, and build equity during the rehab process.

-Some cons to consider are the cost and work required for rehabbing the home.
-And since you may not be able to get a traditional mortgage on the home, you may have to get a more expensive or riskier loan.
-And what happens if, when you go to refinance, you qualify for less money than you originally planned?
+Some cons to consider here are the cost and work required for rehabbing the home.
+Since you may not be able to get a traditional mortgage on the home, you may have to get a more expensive or riskier loan.
+Also, what happens if, when you go to refinance, you qualify for less money than you originally planned?

-This method also requires patience.
-Along with waiting until renovations are complete, you may also wait the amount of time required for you to own the home before you can get a cash-out refinance.
-Consider, too, that it may take time to find good tenants to rent your home.
+On top of that, this method requires patience.
+Along with waiting until renovations are complete, you may also be required to wait more time than you originally planned before you can get a cash-out refinance.
+It may take time to find good tenants to rent your home, too.

 Alternatives To The BRRRR Method

-If you decide the BRRRR Method isn’t the right real estate investment strategy for you, there are other strategies you can research.
+If you decide the BRRRR Method isn’t the right real estate investment plan for you, there are other strategies you can research.
 The traditional investment strategy involves purchasing a home in good condition (by using a traditional mortgage or paying cash) and renting it out in exchange for rental income.
-The rental income basically pays your mortgage and any extra income can be used however you like, though it would be smart to put it towards paying off the mortgage faster.
+The rental property income basically pays your mortgage and any extra money can be used however you like, though it would be smart to put it toward paying off the mortgage faster.

 A more creative strategy could be a crowdfunded real estate investment.
 This newer approach uses funding from a wide range of investors who pool their money to purchase real estate.
-This allows people to make investments for less money and work, while still reaping the rewards.
+This allows people to make investments with less money and work required, while still reaping the rewards.

 See What You Qualify For